HemanthKarnati/HemanthKarnati/README.md

 ## Hi there 👋

+👋 ## ABOUT ME
 My Name is Hemanth Karnati, and I am a Computer Engineering major at San Jose State University.
-I am interested in
+I am interested in embedded hardware and software.

+My favorite programming languages are C, C++, and Python.

+Some of the projects that I have done are:

+1.
 <!--
 **HemanthKarnati/HemanthKarnati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.